aryaxt/SwiftInjection/README.md

 }
 ```

-⚠️ SwiftInjection is stable, but there will be a lot of breaking changes as this is work in progress
+⚠️ SwiftInjection is stable, but there will be a lot of API breaking changes as this is work in progress